potatoes, garlic and coriander

 4.

 In a frying pan, warm 3 tablespoons (75ml) of the extra virgin olive oil on a low heat, and add the cooked potatoes.
 Leave to colour for about 5 minutes before turning them.
-Continue until the potatoes are golden brown all over.
-Remove to a dish – to keep the crispness of the potaotes, don’t cover.
+Once golden and ready to eat, remove from the pan and put in a dish.
+To keep the crispness of the potatoes, don’t cover.

-5. In the same frying pan, with the heat very low, add the rest of the oil, then the crushed garlic, stirring quickly for 1 minute until it begins to smell fragrant.
+5. In the same frying pan, with the heat low, add the rest of the oil, then the crushed garlic, stirring quickly for 1 minute until it begins to smell fragrant.
 Add the coriander and move the mixture around to mix both ingredients together.
 You don’t want to burn the garlic or the coriander, so remove from the heat if you feel it’s too hot.
 Then return the fried potatoes to the pan and mix so that the potatoes are well covered.
 Remove from the heat to stop the coriander cooking.
-Taste, and add more salt if required.
-A squeeze of lemon is a nice touch here too.
+Taste, and some salt if required.
+Alternatively a scattering of Zejd’s sumac is a nice touch here.

 Shopping Cart